akshatBais/ultimate_chat_bot/README.md

 Based on the relevant intent and maximum confidence we send a reply to the user.

 This project is built using [nodejs](https://nodejs.org/en/docs/) , [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)
-For DB : Mongoose for MongoDB.
+For DB : Mongoose for MongoDB(https://docs.mongodb.com/manual/).

 To start project on your machine .
 I have provided the .env file which will be chosen by defult and help you with all configurations.